 Valour/Valiant: Chayil (Strong’s 2428) Root: חָ֫יִל (chet, yod, lamed) [Pronounced kai-EEL] Valour or valiant is one of the most prevalent words in the Old Testament and it has an complicated translation history.
 Here is what thefreedictionary.com says about valour: VALOUR - the qualities of a hero or heroine; exceptional or heroic courage when facing danger… Continue reading Valour: How Biblical translation has failed the “CHAYIL” woman.

-Hope (expectation): Tikvah (Strong's 8615b) Root: תִּקְוָ֥ה (tav, qof, vav, hey) I recently completed the Canadian Mental Health First Aid course which included a very detailed session on depression.
+Hope (expectation): Tiqvah (Strong's 8615) Root: qavah (to wait) Hebrew script: תִּקְוָ֥ה (tav, qof, vav, hey) Sounds like: teek'vah I recently completed the Canadian Mental Health First Aid course which included a very detailed session on depression.
 One of the key symptoms of depression is a feeling of hopelessness.
-Depression is not a modern phenomenon.
-The Tanakh is filled with individuals suffering from great despair,… Continue reading Tikvah: be HOPE-filled not hopeless
+Depression is not a modern phenomenon.… Continue reading Tiqvah: be HOPE-filled not hopeless